Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 				March
 			</td>
 			<td>
-				Antenowruz
+				March
 			</td>
 			<td>
-				Prior to January 2023, was 'Bloximonth', after the <a target="_blank" rel="noreferrer noopener" class="text" href="https://roblox.fandom.com/wiki/Bloxy_Awards">Bloxys</a> which used to take place around that month.
+				Prior to 2023-11-12, was called 'Antenowruz'.
+Before 2023-01-10, then known as 'Bloximonth' after the Bloxy Awards on Rōblox, which traditionally took place around that time of the year.
 			</td>
 		</tr>
 		<tr>